StefanEggenschwiler/TLBO-GameClient/README.md

 The last entry represents the last created game ID.
 ```

-* **We copy this ID into the input field and click on the button labeled "Initiate Game":**
+* **We copy this ID into the input field that is displayed when we navigate to the web application and click on the button labeled "Initiate Game":**

 ![Client Init Screen](https://drive.switch.ch/index.php/s/uu0jnEqBLu2H9Xa/download?path=%2F&files=Client_Init.PNG)
 * **The character sheets of the ten characters will be displayed below:**